bethany-j-allen/Total-Evidence-Tutorial/README.md

 >Select the **MCMC** tab.

-The only setting we will change here is the chain length.
+The only setting we will change here is the chain length, which we will increase.
+If you are short on time, you can leave this value to the default and compare your results to those from the precooked runs.

 >Increase the chain length to **30000000** iterations.
 >